-The District's Board of Directors approved the design of a fire training facility as part of its strategic plan.
-Design costs are being included as part of construction in progress, which is reported in capital assets on the District's balance sheet.
-Construction of the training facility has not been approved by the Board of Directors.
-If the project is cancelled the design costs included in construction in process are required to be written-off through expenditures under generally accepted accounting principles.
+The District's Board of Directors included the design of a fire training facility as part of its strategic plan and two architectural contracts have been awarded, as described in Note K. Design costs were included as part of construction in progress, which is reported in capital assets on the District's balance sheet.
+If the project is cancelled, the design costs included in construction in process are required to be written-off through expenditures under generally accepted accounting principles.